 "Good evening, Fid.
 Please tell me that last night was the worst bit."

-"Well, I am going to die, but yes, that was the worst thing I have ever done."
+"Well, I'm going to die, but yes, that was the worst thing I've ever done."

 "Onward and upward, then."

 "Indeed.
 After Kellath, I was alone for a LONG time.
 More than a decade.
 But as always, I got lonely, and started to dreamwalk again, and eventually I met Salsi, who was intelligent and personable and the most miserable person I had ever met.
 She was married to a brute who beat her regularly; when I first started talking to her, she was on her third pregnancy, having lost the first two to her husband's fists.
 I offered to kill him more than once, but she told me that she wanted to persevere.
 And then the brute came home drunk, and she lost this pregnancy too, and I kicked down the door and pinned her husband to the wall and watched him bleed out.
 Then I healed Salsi, and asked her to be my servant, and she accepted."

 "How did you know what had happened?
 How did you find her?"

 "Because I was waiting for her in dreamspace, and she turned up unconscious.
 I knew where she was physically because I had been looking for her, and asking her questions.
 She took the oath, climbed on my back, and we ran.
 I had learned a LOT about the care and feeding of servants, by that time, and I kept her alive for nearly a hundred years.
 We worked out a deal where we would actually get paid for servicing the herds.
 Life was really good for many years."